Easy One Pot Authentic Hungarian Goulash Recipe

 If you love this recipe as much as I do, please write a five star review, and be sure to help me share on facebook and pinterest!
 You can now upload a picture in Pinterest when you try a recipe and share your review there to help even more people find and fall in love with this easy soup!

-- 1/4 cup good quality sweet imported Hungarian paprika
+- 1/4 cup Hungarian paprika, good quality imported from Hungary

 - 5 cups beef broth

 - Melt the lard or butter in a Dutch oven over medium high heat and cook the onions until beginning to brown, about 7-10 minutes.

 - Remove from heat and stir in the paprika.